magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after an assigned theme changed
+*  If one wants to do something after an assigned theme changed

 ### 51. assign_theme_to_stores_after